 * Amount of dye used, for example, Fuchsia can vary from a light pink to a dark Magenta just by varying the quantity of dye used.
 Some dye lots may be denser than others due to manufacturing conditions so more or less dye may be needed to get the same shade.

 * Temperature of the water of the dye bath - too cool and the chemical reaction is sluggish; too hot and way more of the dye "hydrolyzes", i.e. magnetically attaches to the water molecules and not the fabric, so way more dye washes out and doesn't stick.
 Mixing dye powder with hot water kills some dye colors, making them wash out; use lukewarm water and Urea for best results.

-* Curing temperature at which you leave your tie-dyes or dye paintings - if the ambient temperature is less than 70° F, you will get paler color after the washout.
-The warmer the ambient temperature, the better the color, with less time curing.
+* Curing/batching temperature - if the temperature is less than 70° F where you leave your tie-dyes or dye paintings - you may get paler color after the washout.
+The warmer the surrounding temperature, the better the color.

 * Pre-washing? - pre-washing with hot water and Dharma Textile Detergent removes unseen oils, dirt, and fingerprints that can cause a splotchy dye job.
 Dharma recommends always pre-washing for best results.

 * Mixing your dye - temperature matters!
 Cold water doesn't dissolve the dye very well.
 Adding powder to water doesn't dissolve the dye very well.
 Both cause "freckles" of undissolved dye on the fabric.
 Best to paste up the dye by adding lukewarm water gradually while you are smashing it with a hard spoon, like making lump-free gravy with flour and water.Better yet, use dissolved urea water to do your dye paste up.